1Rwin/footballScoreBoard/README.md

 Application tests cover all its functionality described in the task.

-The JAR file has been generated and is located in the out / artifacts folder.
+The JAR file has been generated and is located in the main project folder - file name: footballScoreBoard.main.jar.

 I am open to meet and discuss the task.